USAJOBS/ATP-Support/whats-new/index.md

 * Created new page to display edit talent pool functionality.
 * Users can now edit the PDF URL for a published talent pool.
 * Updated location of link to "Agency user view" from "Copied CSA pools" tab on talent pool dashboard.
+* Added ability to create talent pools with Remote or Negotiable locations.

 ### Campaigns

 * Fixed error preventing hover text for "Unavailable" from displaying.

-### Talent pools

-* Added ability to create talent pools with Remote or Negotiable locations.

 ## Changes made February 2, 2024
 ### Sitewide

 * Updated language on sign-on page from "PIV/CAC card" to "CAC/PIV card."
-* Updated icons
+* Updated icons.

 ### Administration